isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 3.md

 	* Sometimes the closest Region might not have all the features that you want to offer to customers
 * `Pricing`

+`Availability Zone`: A single data center or group of data centers within a Region.

+`Edge Location`: A site that Amazon CLoudFront uses to store cached copies of your content closer to your customers for faster delivery

+#### How to Provision AWS Resources